Lyrics

 Ridin' on the City of New Orleans,

-Illinois Central, Monday morning rail,
+Illinois Central,

-fifteen cars and fifteen restless riders,
+fifteen restless riders,

 three conductors and